Well-crafted product descriptions can significantly improve your conversion rate. Here's a step-by-step process for improving yours today.

 - Help prospects visualize what they can achieve with your product

 - Help prospects imagine the product is already in their possession

-- Explain how the customer will feel using the product by opting for sensory language and words that incorporate the five senses (sight, sound, taste, touch, smell)
+- Use sensory language to explain how the customer will feel using the product by; tap into the five senses (sight, sound, taste, touch, smell)

-- Help them imagine that their current needs are being met by using the product
+- Help them imagine how their current needs are being met by using the product

 - Highlight the problem before you sell the solution

 - If you want to sell big mousetraps, turn the mice into rats (magnify the problem)

 Take Welly.
 For their bandaid kits, they do an excellent job highlighting the problem (tricky hand wounds) and how their product solves related needs (extra-long bandages that don’t slip off) to persuade the visitor.

 Also note that instead of leading with a feature like “a tin of 24 flexible bandages”, they focus on why this bandage tin is the solution you’ve needed for that frustration you feel when a bandage falls off your finger (again): “Gone are the days of searching for the perfect bandage for that impossible-to-cover hand wound.”

 Does this mean you throw feature lists in the trash?